iho-ohi/S-100-xmlbindings/README.md

 The S-100 standard, developed by the International Hydrographic Organization (IHO), is the framework for electronic navigational charts, hydrographic data, and other maritime-related geospatial information.
 These bindings are designed to facilitate integration of S-100 data into modern applications without the complexity of directly handling S-100 specifications.

+⚠️ Warning:
+This repository is not an official IHO document or service.
+It has been created solely to support collaboration within the S-100 community.

 ## Why Use This Repository?

 By providing language bindings, this repository simplifies the interaction with S-100 datasets for developers.
 Whether you're building marine navigation systems, environmental monitoring tools, or GIS applications, these bindings enable: